getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

       --zip > my-local-backup.tar.gz
     ```

-    This adds all the contents of `/backups/` from your data volume container to a compressed tar archive and pipe it to a file on your local filesystem.
+    This adds all the contents of `/backups/` from your data volume container to a compressed tar archive and pipes it to a file on your local filesystem.
 Whatever you do with the backup file after this is up to you.

 #### _(Optional)_ Back up the database dump to Rackspace Cloud Files